What we know so far about the fatal stabbing and police shooting on Anoka Street | CBC News

 A post-mortem for the man killed by police is scheduled for Wednesday.

-With files from Avanthika Anand, Hallie Cotnam, Shaamini Yogaretnam, Kristy Nease, Claudine Richard
+With files from Avanthika Anand, Hallie Cotnam, Kristy Nease, Claudine Richard, Shaamini Yogaretnam